Whether it’s a Human or a pet. That’s how I teach Clients to eat as well – our historical diet.

 Step #3) Transition to Freeze Dried Foods for Healthier Cats

 Many cats transition straight from kibble to rehydrated dried food without going to canned foods first.
-Mix the food with a little water (I use the same Reverse Osmosis water I drink) and use half and half (or less) with your kibble.
-Once accepted, and you can afford it, use just freeze-dried cat food.
+Mix the food with a little water (I use the same Reverse Osmosis water I drink) and use with half kibble.
+Once accepted, and if you can afford it, use just freeze-dried cat food.

 Step #4) Fewer Vet Bills